ianjauslin-rutgers/leanblueprint-extract/README.md

   file, the program exits.
 Use `-f` to enable overwriting input files.

 # nobreak
-The tool automatically adds blank lines in between blueprint blocks, which is a more natural way to parse paragraphs.
-Howver, this can cause issues inside math modes: LaTeX does not allow blank lines in math mode.
-To prevent this, one can use the %nobreak% tag, which will prevent the tool from adding new lines at that location.
+`extract_blueprint` automatically adds blank lines in between blueprint blocks, which is a more natural way to parse paragraphs.
+However, this can cause issues inside math modes: LaTeX does not allow blank lines in math mode.
+To prevent this, one can use the %nobreak% tag, which will prevent `extract_blueprint` from adding new lines at that location.

 For example, to typeset
 ```